eisenyang/acme-dns-01-ali-secretify/README.md

 AliDNS challenger for ACME.js and Greenlock.js, **keeping accessKeyId/Secret security.**

 ## Why
-Greenlock.js save challenger config in plain json by default.
+Greenlock.js save challenger's config in plain json by default.

-This for keeping the AliDNS's accessKeyId/Secret encrypt with AES.
+This for keeping the AliDNS's accessKeyId/Secret secure.

 ## Install